 Paragraph 1.1.1-10(6)(c) provides that food for sale cannot contain, as an ingredient or component, a substance 'used as a processing aid' unless that substance's use as a processing aid is expressly permitted by the Code.
-Section 1.1.2-13 provides that a substance 'used as a processing aid' in relation to a food is a substance used during the course of processing that meets all of the following conditions:
+Section 1.1.2-13 provides that a substance 'used as a processing aid' in relation to a food is a substance used during processing that meets all the following conditions:

-- it is used to perform a technological purpose during the course of processing - it does not perform a technological purpose in the food for sale, and - it is a substance listed in Schedule 18 or identified in section S16-2 as an additive permitted at GMP.
+- it is used to perform a technological purpose during processing - it does not perform a technological purpose in the food for sale, and - it is a substance listed in Schedule 18 or identified in section S16-2 as an additive permitted at GMP.